CameronMeyer07/odin-recipes/README.md

 I quickly learned a valuable lesson.
 Taking your time to thoroughly read through the task at hand can help you save a lot of time.
 Upon further inspection on the project.
 I didn't push all iterations to GitHub.
-Therefor I did not succed in the task at hand and will endeavour to improve.
+Therefore I did not succeed in the task at hand and will endeavour to improve.